palantir/conjure/docs/spec/intermediate_representation.md

 2. All service and type references are fully qualified (the combination of the type/service package and the type/service name).
 3. No defaults are assumed.
 The definition for each type, service, etc is self-contained.
-4. All Conjure types (for example, "map<string, integer>") have a more structured representation to eliminate the need for parsing.
+4. All Conjure types (for example, `map<string, integer>`) have a more structured representation to eliminate the need for parsing.

 The IR is expected to be in JSON format.
 The following describes version 1 of the IR format.